Which Schools Use the Common App? The Rank-Ordered List (2025)

 Essentially, this means that your child doesn’t have to fill out ten wildly different college applications; instead, they can send the same application to any school that accepts it.
 They can write a main essay—the Common App Essay—complete a single Common App Activities section, and enter their demographic information.

 There’s a caveat, though: many schools that accept the Common App still require supplemental application materials.
-Yale, Haverford College, and some SUNY schools, for example, require two supplemental college essays on top of the Common App.
+Yale, Haverford College, and some SUNY schools, for example, require two additional supplemental college essays beyond the Common App.

 In addition, while many schools accept the Common Application, some don’t.
-Prestigious universities like MIT and those in the University of California (UC) system have their own applications.
+Prestigious universities, such as MIT and those in the University of California (UC) system, have their own applications.

 Some schools have started accepting the Coalition Application instead of the Common App.
-The Coalition Application was founded in 2015 by a group of 140 schools (now including 170) “with the goal to improve the college application process for all students, particularly those from historically under-represented groups.”
-Many highly regarded public institutions like Virginia Tech and the University of Maryland use the Coalition Application.
-Other schools, like Princeton, accept the Coalition Application in addition to the Common App.
+The Coalition Application was founded in 2015 by a group of 140 schools (now including 170) “to improve the college application process for all students, particularly those from historically under-represented groups.”
+Many highly regarded public institutions, such as Virginia Tech and the University of Maryland, use the Coalition Application.
+Other schools, such as Princeton, accept the Coalition Application in addition to the Common App.

 To help you and your child plan the application season, we’ve developed comprehensive lists of schools that accept the Common App and those that don’t.
-They’re ordered according to the 2023 U.S. News & World Report college rankings, and cross-checked with Common App’s member search tool.
+They’re ordered according to the 2025 U.S. News & World Report college rankings, and cross-checked with the Common App’s member search tool.

 As we compiled the list below, we came away with a few key observations: